 Claim Completion Instructions

-Use these tips for clear, complete claims that will move smoothly through our system.
+Use these tips for clear, complete electronic or paper claims that will move smoothly through our system.

 - A 10 point font and all capital letters (Courier is a good font choice)